EvolvedWeb/evowc/README.md

 ## Roadmap

 - [x] Release version 0.5.0
-- [x] Fix errors and enhancements for version 1.0.0
+- [x] Release version 0.6.0
+- [ ] Release version 0.7.0
+- [ ] Release version 0.8.0
+- [ ] Release version 0.9.0
 - [ ] Improve documentation
 - [ ] Improve demo website
     - [ ] Use Router
     - [ ] Add a couple demo pages
     - [ ] Include several of the example components
+- [ ] Fix all errors and enhancements for version 1.0.0
 - [ ] Release version 1.0.0

 See the [open issues](https://github.com/EvolvedWeb/evowc/issues) for the current list of proposed features (and known issues).